 It’s a YouTube starter pack built specifically for iPhones, and it’s a steal at just $300.

-Additional tools for your YouTube channel(s)
+Must-have creative assets for your YouTube channel(s)

 I mean, things like channel branding, YouTube analytics, and viewer engagement are topics that keep content creators up at night.
 So any asset that takes something off your plate is a worthwhile investment.